Lokathor/lokathor.github.io/prng/README.md

 Let's talk about [Pseudorandom Number Generators](https://en.wikipedia.org/wiki/Pseudorandom_number_generator), which are called PRNGs for short.

-In general, they're a deterministic way to take some **state** and perform a **step** so that you'll have both a new state and also some random-seeming output value.
+In general, a PRNG is a deterministic way to take some **state** and perform a **step** so that you'll have both a new state and also some random-seeming output value.

 There's lots of possible PRNGs.
-There's even *families* of PRNGs, where they all use the same basic math and just a few constants are different (different multipliers, different offsets, different state size, etc).
+There's even *families* of PRNGs, where they all use the same basic math and just a few constants are different between each particular generator (different multipliers, different offsets, different state size, etc).

-Today we're going to be looking at PRNGs from specifically the perspective of implementing them in Rust code.
-I'm really not the best at math, but I am kinda accidentally good at programming, so I usually try to understand math *in terms of* what it means for some sort of programming thing.
-Then the math makes more sense to me.
+Today we're not going to invent a totally new PRNG, we're going to implement an existing one.

 Also, in this article we'll need to talk about "X to the power of Y" type values.
 In math, if you can't write actual superscript text, sometimes you'd write `X^Y`, but in Rust the `^` character means `bitwise_xor`.
 Since Rust doesn't naturally have any operator for the power function we'll go ahead and steal `**` from Python.
 So if we want "X to the power of Y" we'll write `X**Y`.